CARC 236 Active

 Cause Frequency

-Workers compensation fee schedule conflict The procedure or procedure/modifier combination violates state-specific workers compensation fee schedule requirements or regulations that restrict certain service combinations Occasional
+Workers compensation fee schedule incompatibility The procedure/modifier combination violates workers compensation state-specific fee schedule requirements Occasional

 How to Resolve